hiyajio/bitcoin-flutter/README.md

-# Bitcoin Ticker - Flutter
+# Bitcoin Ticker :moneybag: Flutter

 A crypto currency price checking app.
 It'll be able to monitor bitcoin, ethereum and litecoin investents on the move!